smetj/wishbone/docs/_build/html/_sources/actor.txt

 :py:class:`wishbone.Actor` as a baseclass.
 Modules cannot directly invoke each others functionality.
 Their only means of interaction is by passing messages or events to each other's :py:class:`wishbone.tools.WishboneQueue` queues.
-Modules typically have, but are not limited to, an inbox and outbox queue.
+Modules typically have, but are not limited to, an inbox, outbox, successful and failed queue.

-Queues always live inside a :py:class:`wishbone.tools.QueuePool` which, besides offering some convenience functions, is nothing more than a container to centralize all the queues of the module.
+Queues always live inside a :py:class:`Wishbone.queue.QueuePool` which, besides offering some convenience functions, is nothing more than a container to centralize all the queues of the module.
 Typically, modules consume each event entering the inbox queue using the :py:func:`wishbone.Actor.consume`